theronhitchman/knot-theory/lesson-schedule/KnotTheoryLessonPlans.md

 More discussion of section 2.2, lemma 2.2.6 and the following two exercises

+ -- we got through 2.2.9 discussion of option (b).
+Homework: make list for (c).

 ## Week Four

 ### Day Nine: Monday, Jan 30